 However, those bonds can fray quickly during volatile times if leaders do not make connections a priority.
 This requires a leadership investment of time and effort in fostering and sustaining strong, healthy lines of communication for all.
 It may also require an investment in technology tools and supports, especially when teams are distributed geographically and/or working virtually.

-By investing time in maintaining their own connections with senior leaders and team members at all levels, as well as in facilitating meaningful and productive ways for employees and teams to stay connected to each other, leaders can ensure relationships remain strong, regardless of the circumstance.
+By investing time in maintaining their own connections with senior leaders and team members at all levels, as well as in facilitating meaningful and productive ways for individuals and teams to stay connected to each other, leaders can ensure relationships remain strong, regardless of the circumstance.

 In challenging times, leaders play a pivotal role in helping their teams weather the storm.
-Do it well and your team can thrive.
+Do it well, and your team can thrive.

 If these strategies are not already in your toolkit, which one will you try first to give your team the support it needs when it matters most?